- We advise you to exercise a high degree of caution in Papua New Guinea because of the high levels of serious crime.

 The World Organisation for Animal Health (OIE) has confirmed cases of avian influenza in birds in a number of countries throughout the world, including in the Papua New Guinea region.
 For a list of these countries, visit the OIE website.
 For more information see our travel bulletin on avian influenza.

 Where to get help

-In Papua New Guinea, you can obtain consular assistance from the:
+In Papua New Guinea, you can obtain consular and passport assistance (for the lodgement of applications for Australian passports and emergency travel documents) from the:

 Australian High Commission, Port Moresby

 Limited consular and passport assistance, (including the lodgement of applications for Australian passports, but not including the issue of emergency travel documents) may be obtained by appointment only from: